LMCache: An Efficient KV Cache Layer for Enterprise-Scale LLM Inference

-\mypara{Prefill–decode disaggregation for higher utilization} Co-locating the prefill phase (compute-bound, throughput-oriented) and the decode phase (memory-bound, latency-sensitive) in the same inference engine causes {\em resource underutilization} as the GPUs must be overprovisioned to ensure a consistently low decoding latency without being interrupted by prefill.
-In response, the industry attempted to decouple the throughput-oriented prefill processing from latency-sensitive decoding Such prefill-decode (PD) diaggregation architecture batches all queries' prefill phase on one set of inference nodes and transfers their KV caches to another set of inference nodes that run the decoding phase only, thus mitigating tail decoding latency under high concurrency.
+\mypara{Prefill–decode disaggregation for higher utilization} There is an arising trend to decouple the prefill and decode phase on different GPUs, to ensure that latency-sensitive decoding phase is not affected by throughput-oriented prefill phase.
+Such prefill-decode (PD) diaggregation requires KV cache produced by the prefill GPUs to be transferred to the decode GPUs.